csh970605/csh970605.github.io/_posts/2023-06-10-scaled_YOLOv4.md

 # What is scaled-YOLOv4?

-Scaled-YOLOv4 is designed to use in every devices whether they are low-end devices or high-end devices.
-And also, it can perform real-time object detection on 16, 30, 60 FPS movies or embedded systems.<br><br>

-As you can see the name of scaled-YOLOv4, it just adds [YOLOv4](https://csh970605.github.io/posts/YOLOv4/) and the upper & lower bounds of linear scaling up&down model which are YOLOv4-large & YOLOv4-tiny.
+Scaled-YOLOv4 is designed to be used on every device, whether they are low-end or high-end.
+Additionally, it can perform real-time object detection on 16, 30, and 60 FPS videos or embedded systems.
+As indicated by the name scaled-YOLOv4, it includes [YOLOv4](https://csh970605.github.io/posts/YOLOv4/) and the upper and lower bounds of linear scaling models, which are YOLOv4-large and YOLOv4-tiny.
-<br><br>

 Then, let's see the structure of scaled-YOLOv4.
 <br><br><br><br>

 # Structure of scaled-YOLOv4

 + Backbone : CSPDarknet53 with no computation of down-sampling convolution for cross-stage process.
-And scaled-YOLOv4 is separated YOLOv4-tiny and YOLOv4-large
+Scaled-YOLOv4 is divided into YOLOv4-tiny and YOLOv4-large.

     + YOLOv4-tiny : CSPOSANet with PCB architecture to form the backbone of YOLOv4.<br>
         And also to make YOLOv4-tiny compute as low as possible then $O(whkb^2)$, it performs model scaling by :<br>